 For guidance on how to fix the connectivity issues that you might be experiencing, Heather, our Head of Client Support has put together some tips to help you resolve the issues.

-For further advice on how mobiles and data could help you be more efficient when working from home see here.
+Working from home will be the way forward for many so for further advice on how mobiles and data could help your staff to be more efficient when working from home see here.

 - Even though many business premises are currently closed, valid and fit for purpose insurance will still be a business requirement.
 If you do have an insurance renewal due at this time but are struggling with the cost, we can help you to spread costs over monthly payments if needed.
 If you would like some impartial insurance recommendations, please get in touch and we can do whatever we can you help.